 Meet the team.

-A New Zealand start-up with a focus on sustainability, Orba has developed a world-first stylish street sneaker that is designed to biodegrade.
+A New Zealand start-up with a focus on sustainability, Orba has developed a world-first stylish street sneaker that is made from nature.
 Designed in New Zealand, Orba shoes are handcrafted using the finest, most renewable plant-based materials in the world.
 A true global effort in closing the loop in footwear, Orba supports ethical sourcing and manufacturing to ensure sustainable growth in the communities they work with.
 A design revolution that focuses on reducing landfill, one pair of shoes at a time.

 Gillian Boucher